Cove Brook Greenway

 The group holds open meetings four times a year at Blunden Hall in Farnborough.
 These include talks by invited speakers and a quiz night.

-Cove Brook Greenway Group publishes a newsletter quarterly [981kb].
+You can read through the Cove Brook Greenway Group winter newsletter [775kb].
 As well as informing you about upcoming work parties, meetings and guest speakers, the newsletter contains a wealth of information about conservation issues.

 Reaching the brook